How Segregating Growth and Replacement Capex Enhances Business Value

 Is it better to have more or less working capital?

-However, many more business owners don’t worry about how much of their investment is tied up in working capital and it can often grow without anyone being sensitive to it.
-Most owners or managers operating a business will be striving to maximize profit, and driving sales and margins are a great way to do this.
-These drivers encourage holding adequate levels of stock and often buying in bulk at the best prices, offering extended payment terms and/or paying suppliers early to promote stronger relationships.
+Well-run businesses strive to minimise net working capital to make their money work harder and generally achieve a higher return on funds employed.
+However, many business owners do not pay attention to how much of their investment is tied up in working capital, and it can often grow without anyone reacting to it.
+Most business owners or managers aim to maximise profit, and driving sales and margins is an effective way to achieve this.
+These drivers encourage maintaining adequate levels of stock, often buying in bulk at the best prices, offering extended payment terms, and/or paying suppliers early to foster stronger relationships.
+These factors tend to increase net working capital while driving profit up.

-Goodwill is the difference between the enterprise value (based on a multiple of earnings) and the value of the tangible assets including plant & equipment and net working capital.
-Therefore in basic terms, the lower the working capital requirement, the less money tied up in the business.
-So with the overall sale price unchanged, you can achieve the same sale price and have more money ‘off the table’ already in your pocket.
+The dynamics of working capital change entirely when a business owner transitions from ‘running the business’ mode to ‘selling the business’ mode.
+Goodwill is the difference between the enterprise value (based on a multiple of earnings) and the value of net tangible assets, including plant & equipment and net working capital.
+Therefore, in basic terms, the lower the working capital requirement, the less money is tied up in the business.
+With the overall sale price unchanged, this means achieving the same sale price while having more money ‘off the table’ and already in the owner’s pocket.
 This translates to a higher potential goodwill component of the price.

 How to Overcome a Crisis Event During a Business Sale – Video